monarc-project/ansible-ubuntu/README.md

 server = https://acme-v02.api.letsencrypt.org/directory
 ```

-Is is convenient to use the _apache_ authenticator.
+It is convenient to use the _apache_ authenticator.

 Check if it is possible to renew the certificate in dry run mode: